 - Local filesystem

 - FTP

 - S3 (requires botocore)

+- Google Cloud Storage (GCS) (requires google-cloud-storage)

 - Standard output

 Some storage backends may be unavailable if the required external libraries are not available.
 For example, the S3 backend is only available if the botocore library is installed.